Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 ## What items and locations get randomized?

 ### Items
-Characters, Extras (that require a Power Brick) and Minikits are in the item pool.
+Characters, Extras and Minikits are in the item pool.

 Score Multiplier Extras are replaced with Progressive Score Multiplier items that unlock more Score Multiplier Extras the more Progressive Score Multipliers are acquired.

-Purple Stud and Power Up items are added to the item pool to fill out the rest of the item pool.
+Stud and Power Up items are added to the item pool to fill out the rest of the item pool.

 ### Locations